Never Ending Tour

 The Never Ending Tour is the popular name for Bob Dylan's ongoing touring schedule which began on June 7, 1988.
 The tour has amassed a huge fan base with some fans traveling from around the world to attend as many Dylan shows as possible.
+Dylan himself has been dismissive of the Never Ending Tour tag, but his touring schedule has continued to be referred to as the "Never Ending Tour" by most media outlets.